haaksmash/flowhub/README.rst

      - Checked out branch develop

-A few days later, Suzy notices that a frankly embarrassingly bad bug snuck through testing, and is affecting users.
+A few days later, Suzy notices that a rare but seriously bad bug snuck through testing, and is affecting users.
 Suzy doesn't panic - she has Flowhub:

 .. code-block:: bash